-Strong efforts are being made in the legislative halls to regulate this tide of it requires intelligence to make proper developed that is in harmony with God, and that can be relied upon throughout eternity.
+Strong efforts are being made in the legislative halls to regulate this tide of and that can be relied upon throughout eternity.

 God has given a book of instruction, which tells man what is required of him.
-In this book, called the Bible, or the word of God, is given the law of God to govern This law contains the principles us. which govern heaven.
+In this book, called the Bible, or the word of God, is given the law of God to govern This law contains the principles which govern heaven.

 By studying God's word, and by obedience to his law, our characters are changed, and we become like those who live in heaven.
 If we refuse to obey God's law, we do not make the needed change in character, and so remain citizens of earth, and members of Satan's kingdom.
-Such kept getting the better of him very refuse him, for you see, she drank tea of more and more of the poison." often, until at last you see, it has and coffee herself." proved to be a strong giant from whose dreadful chains he has no power to release himself."
+Such dears; but poor Joey's appetite for his breakfast, his aunt could not pletely exhausted, and feel the need often, until at last you see, it has and coffee herself." proved to be a strong giant from whose dreadful chains he has no power to release himself."

-"And began smoking with an air of great importance.'
+"And began smoking with an air of great importance.